Wellington Quarry — la Carrière Wellington, Arras

 Vehicles exit from the car park onto the Rue du Temple, which runs parallel to Rue Arthur Delétoille.

-Please note: The aerial mapping image here is not updated to show the museum entrance and site, built in 2008.
+Please note: The aerial mapping image may not be updated to show the museum entrance and site, built in 2008.

 There is a free car park for cars and coaches during museum opening hours.